bitmovin/bitmovin-player-android-nielsen-mediametrie/README.md

 To publish the library to the **internal** **Maven** repository, follow these steps:

-1. **Update Credentials**: In the `gradle.properties` file of the root project, update the following properties with the provided credentials:
+1. **Update Credentials**: In the `local.properties` file of the root project, update the following properties with the provided credentials:
-   * `mavenInternalRepoUrl`
    * `mavenUsername`
    * `mavenPassword`
-2. **Increment Version**: In the same `gradle.properties` file, update the library's version number.
+2. **Increment Version**: In the `gradle.properties` file, update the library's version number.
 For example, change it from `0.1.2` to `0.1.3` to indicate a new release.
-3. **Configure `build.gradle.kts`**: In the `build.gradle.kts` file of the library module, **uncomment** the code block for the `internalRepo` and **comment out** the `localRepo` block.
-This will redirect the publication to the internal repository instead of the local one.
-4. **Execute the Publication Command**: Once configured, run the following command to upload the **AAR** to the internal repository.
+3. **Execute the Publication Command**:Run the following command to upload the **AAR** to the internal repository.

 ```
 ./gradlew publish
 ```

-5. **Update the Dependency in the App**: After the new library version has been published, update the dependency in the app module's `build.gradle.kts` file to point to the new version.
+4. **Update the Dependency in the App**: After the new library version has been published, update the dependency in the app module's `build.gradle.kts` file to point to the new version.

 ```
 dependencies {